AshwinC17/Weather-Forecasting/README.md

 # Weather Forecast Program

 This program interacts with the OpenWeatherMap API to provide hourly weather forecasts for the city of London.
-It allows the user to retrieve weather data, wind speed, and pressure for a specific date.
+It allows the user to retrieve weather data, wind speed, and pressure for a specific date within the date range of 2019-03-27 19:00:00 to 2019-03-31 17:00:00.

 ## Requirements